mkkellogg/GaussianSplats3D/README.md

 - Sub-optimal performance on mobile devices
 - Custom `.ksplat` file format still needs work, especially around compression
 - The default, integer based splat sort does not work well for larger scenes.
 In that case a value of `false` for the `integerBasedSort` viewer parameter can force a slower, floating-point based sort
+- The default precision (16-bit) for the distance map in the splat sort may not work well for larger scenes, or scenes with a dense splat arrangement.
+For those scenes the viewer parameter `splatSortDistanceMapPrecision` can be used to adjust that value.
+Larger precision values will result in reduced performance, but often can alleviate visual artifacts that arise when the precision is too low.

 ## Limitations